Mefitis: Temple at Ampsanctus

+Temple at Rossano

-In the 4th-century BCE, a sanctuary dedicated to the goddess was constructed at Rossano di Vaglio.
+In the 4th-century BCE, a temple dedicated to the goddess was constructed at Rossano di Vaglio.
 Reconstructions of the settlement and the sanctuary are in the Museo delle Antiche Genti.
-Finds from this site include a set of 58 inscriptions, which were generally written in the Oscan language from the 4th-2nd century BCE.
+Finds from this site include a set of 58 inscriptions, which were generally written in the Oscan language between 4th-2nd century BCE.
 Afterwards, perhaps as a consequence of the Social War, the predominant language of the texts switched to Latin.
 These inscriptions mention the names of other deities, such as Hercules or Mamers, which are typically accompanied by epithets referring to Mefitis.
 According to the archaeologist Ilaria Battiloro, the exact function of this onomastic formula is unclear, though she suggests that these other deities may be cast in a subordinate role to Mefitis.
 Uniquely, the god Jupiter—who is mentioned several times in inscriptions from Rossano—is never paired with an epithet relating to Mefitis.
 Excavations at Rossano have uncovered a bronze plaque depicting a female deity riding a dolphin, which may connect to similar dolphin plaques discovered in Monte Pallano.